Coaching4Christ receive The Queen's Award

-The results of this year’s QAVS(Queen’s Award for Voluntary Service) have just been officially announced by Buckingham Palace.
-Three organisations in County Antrim have been granted this prestigious accolade – Coaching4Christ (Ahoghill), Mae Murray Foundation (Larne) and the Ballymoney Branch of the Royal British Legion.
+The results of this year’s QAVS(Queen’s Award for Voluntary Service) have been officially announced by Buckingham Palace.
+Three organisations in County Antrim have been granted this prestigious accolade and we are delighted that Coaching4Christ is one of them.

 The Queen’s Award for Voluntary Service aims to recognise outstanding work by volunteer groups to benefit their local communities.
 The Award scheme was created in 2002 to celebrate the Queen’s Golden Jubilee.
 The prestigious recognition is the equivalent of an MBE for voluntary groups.
 It is the highest form of civic award that can be granted to an organisation in recognition of the outstanding work of volunteers.
 Each applicant is subjected to a rigorous assessment process at both Northern Ireland and United Kingdom levels.

 Founder of Coaching4Christ

 “I am delighted on behalf of Coaching4Christ to receive this Award in acknowledgement of all the work we do, but I pay tribute to all our loyal volunteers who are dedicated and committed in all that they do, and without our team of volunteers it would not have been possible to achieve all that we have done over the past 15 years of ministry.
 This Award will be such an encouragement to everyone and an inspiration to continue our work and hopefully to challenge others to join us”.